fluencelabs/nox/docker/README.md

 ### [decider and connector](https://github.com/fluencelabs/decider)

 Used to pull contracts and deploy from blockchain.
-TODO documentation on configuration variables

 ## Documentation